microsoft/knossos-ksc/README.md

-# knossos

-Knossos: AI Compiler
+# Compiler with automatic differentiation

-Knossos is a functional compiler and code-gen tool that will accelerate writing AI algorithms as well as making them easier.
+This project is a functional compiler and code-gen tool that will accelerate writing AI algorithms as well as making them easier.
 The output of code-gen is C++ code.
-We envisage that Knossos will have interfaces for popular languages such as Python, Julia and F# which will make it easier for a wide variety of programmers to leverage the benefits of Knossos.
+We envisage that it will have interfaces for popular languages such as Python, Julia and F# which will make it easier for a wide variety of programmers to leverage the benefits.

 ### Installing